 100 W German Street, Shepherdstown, WV

-This bakery is housed inside a 200 year old building and specializes in Old World style whole grain artisan breads in addition to pastries, gourmet coffees, sandwiches and soups.
+This bakery is housed inside a 200-year-old building and specializes in Old World-style whole grain artisan bread, in addition to their pastries, gourmet coffees, sandwiches, and soups.

-We decided to do a mix of sweet and savory for our breakfast visit starting with a spinach and feta croissant and the sausage and mozzarella croissant.
+We decided to try a mix of sweet and savory for our breakfast visit, starting with a spinach and feta croissant and the sausage and mozzarella croissant.

-Shepherdstown Bakery is also a great place to get a specialty coffee.
+Shepherdstown Bakery is also a great place to order a specialty coffee.
 I really enjoyed their lavender latte.

-The Stollen caught our eye because we had never heard of it before and of course had to try it.
+The Stollen caught our eye because we had never heard of it before so of course we had to try it.

 What is Stollen?